 The Netherlands is part of the eurozone — a group of 19 countries in Europe that use the Euro.
 While most places will take cash, the Netherlands is more of a card-based country.
 We use contactless payment as much as possible.
 This also means you can use your phone or other device for contactless payment.

-To easily use money abroad in the Netherlands you can look into Borderless from TRANSFERWISE since it’s easy to use and you can get a contactless payment card.
+To easily use money abroad in the Netherlands you can look into the Wise multi-currency account since it’s easy to use and you can get a contactless payment card.

 Geography and Visa Information